Envío gratuito en pedidos superiores a 100 dólares.

 4. Frequent washing: Wash nappies every 2-3 days to avoid buildup.

-For travel, compact wet bags keep reusable nappies organized and clean.
-Choose high-quality bags made of waterproof and breathable materials to protect your diaper stash.
+For travel, compact wet bags help keep reusable nappies organized and clean.
+Pick high-quality bags made from waterproof and breathable materials to protect your nappies.

 Extending Nappy Lifespan

-Prolonging diaper use saves money and reduces waste.
-Careful handling and maintenance extend the life of washable diapers.
-Avoid harsh chemicals and fabric softeners that degrade fabric and reduce absorbency.
-Use diaper liners to catch solids and reduce staining.
+Making nappies last longer saves money and cuts down on waste.
+Careful handling and regular maintenance help extend their life.
+Avoid harsh chemicals and fabric softeners, as they can damage fabric and lower absorbency.
+Use diaper liners to catch solids and help prevent stains.

 Follow these steps to keep nappies in good condition: